mschop/NoTeePHP/README.md

 Now every for every generated html node, an attribute "data-source" will contain the source file and line of the node.
 You should disable debug mode in production.

+### Short Syntax

+You can also use a shorter syntax that relies on global state.
+As global state is ugly and not recommended in normal cases, this feature is not enabled by default.
+To enable it, you need to manually include the file `global.php`.

+    global $noTeePHP; // this global variable is require for including global.php
+    $noTeePHP = new NodeFactory(new DefaultEscaper('utf-8'), new UriValidator());
+    require '{pathToVendorDir}/mschop/NoTeePHP/global.php';

+Now you can create nodes by simply calling function (which is shorter to write):

+    _div(
+        ['id' => 'some-id'],
+        _a(['href' => 'https://packagist.org/mschop/NoTeePHP', 'Link to the best lib on the world']) )